-THE IMPORTANCE OF FINDING THE RIGHT DRAW LENGTH
+THE IMPORTANCE OF FINDING THE CORRECT DRAW LENGTH FOR RECURVE

 To shoot consistently you must have a consistent draw length which allows you to get to a reliable full draw position.
 This position should allow you to expand the arrow through the clicker in the same way each time.
 This expansion must be smooth and confident.
 It will directly influence your release and therefore your grouping.